Jays starter Manoah walks a career-high seven batters in 7-4 loss to Yankees

 Share:

-Alek Manoah's struggles continued Monday night as the Toronto Blue Jays starter issued a career-high seven walks in a 7-4 loss to the New York Yankees at Rogers Centre.
+"That's baseball, man," he said.
+"I don't need to tell you guys the kind of year I had last year.
+But that's the game.
+This game will punch you right in the mouth.

+"My job is to show up every day and give this team a chance."

-The Yankees got to Manoah early as Aaron Judge and Willie Calhoun hit homers in the first inning to stake New York to a three-run lead.
-Judge added another solo shot in the eighth inning to give him 10 homers on the year.
+Aaron Judge hit a solo shot and Willie Calhoun added a two-run homer in the first inning to stake New York to an early lead.
+Manoah was pulled after opening the fifth with back-to-back walks.

+He has made it to the sixth inning in only two of nine starts this season and his earned-run average is up to 5.40.

+"I do everything I can between starts," Manoah said.
+"In bullpen (sessions), I feel like everything is coming together.
+Right now the game is just testing me.

 New York opener Jimmy Cordero threw two scoreless frames ahead of right-hander Jhony Brito, who held Toronto off the scoreboard until the Blue Jays' four-run eighth inning.